antonlevashov/capstone_project/capstone_proposal_template.md

 _(approximately 1-2 paragraphs)_

 In this section, provide the details for a benchmark model or result that relates to the domain, problem statement, and intended solution.
 Ideally, the benchmark model or result contextualizes existing methods or known information in the domain and problem given, which could then be objectively compared to the solution.
 Describe how the benchmark model or result is measurable (can be measured by some metric and clearly observed) with thorough detail.

+-Classification using the Naïve Bayes Classifier has minimum accuracy.
+Its accuracy is improved by using the feature selection method.
+-The classification accuracy of Maximum Entropy Classifier is better than the Naïve Bayes Classifier but still less than the Naïve Bayes Classifier with Feature Selection based on Entropy Method whose accuracy is further less than the Maximum Entropy Classifier with Feature Selection based on Entropy Method.
+-So it is found out that maximum Entropy Classifier with Feature Selection based on Entropy Method is best for classification of a given input.

 ### Evaluation Metrics
 _(approx. 1-2 paragraphs)_